PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/english.md

 ### vertices
 A mesh is really just some information on how to represent a shape.
 Most meshes use triangles to represent their shape.
 This is because triangles can be used to make any other shape.
 In Unity's mesh format a triangle is made using 3 positions.
 Actually the "correct" word used for "positions" is Vertices.
 In unity its just a Vector3.
 Lets make a triangle using 3 vertices.

-(This isn't valid C# code but for now we're just teaching you the concept)
+(This isn't valid C# code but don't worry once you get the concept you'll take off really fast)

 ```
     mesh.vertices = { Vector3(-1, -1, 0), Vector3(-1, 1, 0), Vector3(1, 1 0) }